Example: Setting the Node ID and Cluster ID for Security Devices in a Chassis Cluster

 When a device joins a cluster, it becomes a node of that cluster.
 With the exception of unique node settings and management IP addresses, nodes in a cluster share the same configuration.

 A cluster is identified by a cluster ID (cluster-id) specified as a number from 1 through 255.
 Setting a cluster ID to 0 is equivalent to disabling a cluster.
-A cluster ID greater than 15 can only be set when the fabric and control link interfaces are connected back-to-back.
+A cluster ID greater than 15 can only be set when the fabric and control link interfaces are connected back-to-back or connected on separate VLANs.

 Example: Extended Cluster ID

-The following message is displayed when you try to set a cluster ID greater than 15, and when fabric and control link interfaces are not connected back-to-back or are not connected on separated private VLANs:
+The following message is displayed when you try to set a cluster ID greater than 15, and when fabric and control link interfaces are not connected back-to-back or are not connected on separate VLANs:

 user@host> set chassis cluster cluster-id 254 node 1 reboot